Waterpower Week in Washington Reimagined; Conference Program Released

 Share

-Waterpower Week in Washington Reimagined; Conference Program Released
+What is Waterpower Week in Washington D.C.?

 NHA thanks our sponsors:

-The policy conference creates a forum for industry, government agencies, regulators, resource agencies, Tribes and First Nations, and river and environmental communities to learn from and interact with each other.
+The policy conference creates a forum for industry, government agencies, regulators, resource agencies, tribes and First Nations, and river and environmental communities to learn from and interact with each other.

 HOW IS WATERPOWER WEEK DIFFERENT THAN CLEAN CURRENTS?

-NHA now offers two national events each year, says Marla Barnes, vice president of member and industry engagements for the association.
+NHA offers two national events each year, says Marla Barnes, vice president of member and industry engagements for the association.
 Waterpower Week occurs each spring in Washington, D.C., and is all about legislation, regulation, and markets.

-The Clean Currents event, which occurs in the fall and moves to a different city each year, is the “super bowl” of the waterpower world, bringing the entire industry – including asset owners and service and product suppliers – together to learn from each other, do business together, and move the industry forward.
+The Clean Currents event, which occurs in the fall and moves to a different city each year, is the “super bowl” of the water power world, bringing the entire industry – including asset owners and service and product suppliers – together to learn from each other, do business together, and move the industry forward.

 Click here to learn more about the differences between Waterpower Week in Washington and the Clean Currents Tradeshow + Conference.